GitHub-TC/EmpyrionScripting/README.md

 And the DLL must be copied to its intended place (in the case of EmyprionGalaxyNavigator in its mod directory in the savegame)
 ![](Screenshots/AddOnAssembly.png)
+The DLL can be found in this file 'EmpyrionGalaxyNavigatorDataAccess.zip' which is included in the ModLoaderpaket or can be downloaded from https://github.com/GitHub-TC/EmpyrionGalaxyNavigator/releases.

 When the functions are called, the current entity and the passed 'args' are also passed.
 (in this case no further parameters are needed to access the GalaxyNavigator).